elwin1234/tafelvoetbal/README.md

 tafelvoetbal
 ============

 Detect table football goals and collect statistics using a raspberry pi and sensors.

 ### Current state
-First experimental setup for detecting goals and simple web interface to display the current score.
+First experimental setup to detect goals and display the current score on a web-interface.

 ### Hardware requirements
  - $35 [Raspberry Pi](http://www.raspberrypi.org) (I use model B, rev2)